tudelft/propeller_airspeed_sensor/README.md

 ```

 - `BEM/` contains the simulation script and the propeller aerodynamic parameters file.
-- `data/` contains the BEM, wind tunnel, and flight datasets (training and test) and subdirectories `data/eff` and `data/Jcrit` store intermediate output files used by the code.
+- `data/input/` contains the BEM, wind tunnel, and flight datasets (training and test). `data/eff/` and `data/Jcrit/` store intermediate output files used by the code.
 - `eps/`, `figs/`, and `photos/` contain figures used in the paper.
 - `models/` stores the identified intermediate model coefficients.
 - `src/` contains the core scripts and helper functions.